Top 10 Reading Tips for the TOEFL iBT® and Paper English Language Tests

 4. Make quick notes after your first or second reading to save time when looking back for the answers to the questions.

-6. Do not spend too much time on a question you are completely unsure of.
+6. Do not spend too much time on a question you are not completely sure about.
 If you do not know the answer to the question, try to eliminate any answers that you feel are not correct.
 You want to make sure you have enough time for the questions and answers you are sure of!

 7. Practice creating charts placing information from the passage in the appropriate category.
-For the TOEFL iBT reading exam you do not have to create a chart but you will be expected to fill in the chart with the correct choices and this will help you thinking about putting the information you are reading into useful categories.
+For the TOEFL iBT® reading exam, you do not have to create a chart but you will be expected to fill in the chart with the correct choices and this will help your thinking about putting the information you are reading into useful categories.

-9. Guess if you are running out of time – if you have very little time left, it is better to complete all questions than to leave an answer blank.
-Remember, you will not lose points for incorrect answers in your TOEFL reading exam!
+9. Try to estimate if you are running out of time – if you have very little time left, it is better to complete all questions than to leave an answer blank.
+Remember, you will not lose points for incorrect answers in your TOEFL® reading exam!